 - 1. The name of the gas used during span calibration of the filter. - 2.
 The molecular weight of the gas used during span calibration. - The alarm limits for the gas.
 (High Alarm Limit 1, High Alarm Limit 2). - 4.
 A Concentration offset factor: obtained during zero-point calibration of the filter. - 5.
-A Humidity gain factor: obtained during a humidityinterference calibration of the filter. - 6.
+A Humidity gain factor: obtained during an humidityinterference calibration of the filter. - 6.
 A Conversion factor: obtained during the span calibration of the filter with the gas named in point 1 above. - 7.
-Cross-interference calibration factors: obtained during cross-interference calibration.
+Cross-interference calibration factors: obtained during crossinterference calibration (not valid for 3434i only one optical filter is installed).